Bursari

 It has an area of 3,818 km^{2} and a population of 109,124 at the 2006 census.

 The postal code of the area is 620.

-The kanuri language is spoken in Bursari LGA.
+The Kanuri language is spoken in Bursari LGA.

 Climate

-Bursari local government area spans 3,818 square kilometers, primarily dry and semi-arid.
+Bursari local government area spans 3,818 square kilometres or 1,474 square miles, primarily dry and semi-arid.
 It has two main seasons: a prolonged, scorching dry season and a rainy season.
-The average temperature is 34°C, with low humidity at 15 percent.
+The average temperature is 34 °C, with low humidity at 15 percent.
 This paints a picture of a hot, arid environment with limited rainfall.